vinny-888/mooncat_traits/README.md

 Generates two files

-- mooncat.json which is a full copy of the data returned from the API here (https://api.mooncat.community/traits/1)
+- mooncats.json which is a full copy of the data returned from the API here (https://api.mooncat.community/traits/1)
-- mooncat.min.json which is a minified copy of the data without additional things like accessories etc
+- mooncats.min.json which is a minified copy of the data without additional things like accessories etc

+In order to upload to GitHub mooncats.json is split into 3 files with 8480 records each to stay below the 25Mb file size limit.
+- mooncats_0.json
+- mooncats_1.json
+- mooncats_2.json